kes6384/pairwise-hamming-distance/readme.md

 ## Building Files

-bitEncoding_sampling.c and HD1.c should both be compiled using the following command: gcc -O2 -Wno-unused-function -o hd HD.c -lm -lz -lpthread.
+bitEncoding_sampling.c and HD1.c should both be compiled using the following command: gcc -O2 -Wno-unused-function -o [EXECUTABLE NAME] [SOURCE FILE NAME].c -lm -lz -lpthread.
 For the sampling method, the additional files murmurhash.c, murmurhash.h, kc-c1.c, and khash1.h files are required.
 For the Hamming distance of 1 method, only the kc-c1.c and khash1.h files are required.